On the structure of finitely generated subgroups of branch groups: Block subgroups of branch groups with the SIP

 Minimal dependence sets will be a key tool that will allow us to detect the supporting vertex sets of diagonal block subgroups.
-Let us now establish a few key facts about such sets for finitely generated subgroups of branch groups.
+Let us now establish a few key facts about such sets.